 This section of the guide describes some asset optimizations that you can use in Unity as a game developer.
 Other asset optimizations are reviewed in the artists guides (see the Related information section).

-- If you do not dynamically modify a texture, ensure the Read/Write Enabled option in the Inspector is disabled.
+If you do not dynamically modify a texture, uncheck the Read or Write Enabled option in the Inspector window.

 Mesh.CombineMeshes()method.
 If the meshes all share the same material, set the

-trueso it generates a single submesh out of each mesh in the combine group.
+mergeSubMeshes argument then generates a single sub-mesh out of each mesh in the combined group.

-Combining several meshes into a single larger mesh helps you:
+Combining several meshes into a single larger mesh helps:

 - Create more effective occluders.

-- Do not import animations data on FBX mesh models that do not animate
+Do not import animations data on FBX mesh models unnecessarily